-The world-famous Anne Frank House is one of the most visited museums in the Netherlands.
+It’s important to choose the best time to visit Anne Frank House when you visit Amsterdam due to the sheer volume of visitors to the museum.
 As the hiding place of Anne Frank and her family during the Nazi occupation in World War II, visiting the house is both an emotional and educational experience.

 The Anne Frank story came to light after Anne’s diary was published and translated around the globe.
 Today, you can tour the property and learn about this crucial part of history.
 You’ll see the hidden entrance to the secret annex and discover where Anne and her family hid for over two years before their eventual betrayal.